 I have created sets of Speak then Write Retelling Packs with images from popular stories.
 Students can use the pictures to retell the story and then write down a summary of the story using the pictures.

 Create opportunities for students to retell stories that they have read or heard.
 When they practice retelling in an engaging way they will gain practice in listening and speaking.
-Young children can be given the opportunity to play while they are practicing an academic skill.
+Young children can be given the opportunity to play while they are practicing academic skills.

 Retelling as Part of Reading Comprehension